This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-• Preheat the oven to 350°F. Prepare the muffin tins by coating each cup with nonstick spray and set aside.
+• Preheat the oven to 350°F. Lightly coat a 12-cup muffin pan with nonstick spray or line with paper baking cups.
+Set aside.

 • Whisk the flour, baking powder, baking soda, salt, and pumpkin pie spice together in a medium bowl.
 Set aside.

-• Crack the eggs into a large mixing bowl and whisk until lightly beaten.
+• In a large mixing bowl, whisk the eggs until lightly beaten.

 • Add the milk, oil, granulated sugar, and brown sugar.
-Whisk until smooth and well blended, then stir in the pumpkin purée and vanilla.
+Whisk until the sugars are dissolved and the mixture looks smooth.
+Stir in the pumpkin purée and vanilla until evenly blended.

-• Add the dry ingredients to the pumpkin mixture and stir until well combined.
+• Add the dry ingredients to the pumpkin mixture and stir just until no streaks of flour remain.
+Avoid overmixing.

-• Spoon the batter into the prepared muffin cups and top with coarse decorating sugar if desired.
+• Divide the batter evenly among the muffin cups, filling each about two-thirds full.
+Top with coarse decorating sugar if desired.

-• Bake until a toothpick inserted in the center of a muffin comes out clean, 14 to 16 minutes.
+• Bake for 14 to 16 minutes, or until a toothpick inserted in the center comes out clean.

 Notes